-667 - Special Topics: Cultures and Contexts
+667 - Special Topics: Dance History

-Special Topics courses in dance and performance studies allow students the flexibility to pursue disciplinespecific or interdisciplinary study in-depth.
+Special Topics courses in dance history allow student the flexibility to pursue discipline-specific or interdisciplinary study in-depth, led by a specialist instructor/historian.
 The courses will differ thematically, dependent upon the teaching and research expertise of the instructor.

-668 - Field Experience: Cultures and Contexts
+668 - Field Experience: Dance History

-This course is designed for students who wish to undertake a dance and/or performance studies project beyond the University of Michigan.
-The field of study is determined by the student, as is the nature and scope of the project, in consultation with a designated advisor.
+This course is designed for students who wish to undertake a dance history project beyond the University of Michigan.
+The 'field' of study is determined by the student, as is the nature and scope of the project, in consultation with a designated advisor.
 Such a project can be undertaken locally, nationally or overseas, with the number of credit hours determined by the project's parameters, timescale and complexity.

-669 - Independent Study: Cultures and Contexts
+669 - Independent Study: Dance History

-This course is designed for students who wish to study a dance and/or performance studies project indepth.
+This course is designed for students who wish to study a dance history project in-depth.
 The nature of the investigation is student-designed and directed, in consultation with a designated advisor.
 Both methodology and outcomes can be either practice-based or follow more traditional scholarly forms, for example, a final research paper or conference presentation.